 - An initial failure of a single exam does not signal an automatic referral to the CAPES.

-- A second-year student who receives a final grade of Fail or Incomplete in a single interval exam in a year-long course.
+- A second-year student who receives a final grade of Fail or Incomplete in a single interval exam in a year-long course will first meet with the ADSA.

-- A failing/incomplete grade in one block-long course must first meet with the associate dean for student affairs (ADSA).
+- A second-year student receiving a failing/incomplete grade in one block-long course must first meet with the associate dean for student affairs (ADSA).

 Re-examination Scheduling and Resolution